yuvrajjagtap48/Node-Practice/src/readme.md

 - Added express.json middleware to app
 - Make signup API dynmaic to recive data from the user
 - Used User.find()
+- Create a Delete user API
+- diffrence ber=tween PATCH and PUT API
+- Explore the Mongoose Documents for Model methods